kittrz9/nes-emulator/README.md

 `Select - Right Shift`<br>
 <br>
 ## currently known issues
- - smb1 has issues with the hud scrolling due to innacurate sprite 0 hit stuff
+ - smb1 has issues with the hud scrolling due to weird issues with setting the scroll registers and probably innacurate sprite 0 hit stuff too
  - basically any MMC3 game that uses its scanline counter is broken
  - the pulse channel's sweep unit stuff (the stuff that makes the notes slide) is slightly broken, most noticable when going through a pipe or taking damage in smb1
 <br>